 For instance, you can segment customers by their purchase history, location, or browsing activity.
 This allows you to tailor your marketing efforts to each group.

 Amazon is a prime example of effective segmentation.
-They categorize customers based on past purchases and browsing behavior and then suggest products and send targeted emails based on these segments.
+It categorizes customers based on past purchases and browsing behavior, suggests products, and sends targeted emails based on these segments.

 This approach ensures that customers who enjoy electronics receive recommendations related to technology, while those interested in fashion see relevant apparel suggestions.